-FAA Is Not Alone In Allowing Industry To Self-Regulate
+Not Just Airplanes: Why The Government Often Lets Industry Regulate Itself

 But James Goodwin of the Center for Progressive Reform, a left-leaning research group, says "the American public would be surprised, and maybe even concerned, if they knew how widespread the practice of self-regulation was."

-It's especially prevalent in agencies that regulate single industries, like the FAA with air transport, or the Federal Railroad Administration which allows self-certification of conductors and engineers on trains.
+It's especially prevalent in agencies that regulate single industries, like the FAA with air transport, or the Federal Railroad Administration, which allows self-certification of conductors and engineers on trains.

-Professor Thomas McGarity of the University of Texas Law School says you can also see it at the Department of Interior's Bureau of Safety and Environmental Enforcement, known as BSEE, or "Bessie."
+Professor Thomas McGarity of the University of Texas law school says you can also see it at the Department of Interior's Bureau of Safety and Environmental Enforcement, known as BSEE or "Bessie."
 "It's the agency that failed pretty badly with the Deepwater Horizon blowout several years ago," McGarity says.

 "It's a single agency regulator and it allows owners of offshore oil rigs to self- certify, do their annual certifications."